-The calculation methodology applied is described in Skullerud (2014).
-According to the IPCC Good Practice Guidance, the methodology used is approach 2 based on the detailed methodology described in EEA (2001); (EEA 2013).
-This methodology allows estimation of emissions and fuel consumption for different types of aircraft according to the average flying distance and numbers of landings and take-offs (LTO).
-All movements below 1000 m are included in the "Landing Take Off" (LTO) cycle.
-Movements over 1000 m are included in the cruise phase.
+The calculation method described is only valid from 2010 and onwards due to missing traffic data for previous years.
+The time series 1990 to 2009 is adjusted by adding some industries that have previously been missing in the activity data, where there is sufficient information to rewrite consumption within these industries.
+This will have little effect on the overall distribution between domestic and foreign aviation.
+No further adjustments have been made to the domestic / foreign distribution.
+All movements below 1000 metres are included in the "Landing Take Off" (LTO) cycle.
+Movements over 1000 metres are included in the cruise phase.
 All emissions from international aviation are excluded from national totals, and are reported separate (see section 3.7.1.3).